OneRedOak/sample_ruby_rabbitmq/README.md

-Ruby CouchDB Sample
+Ruby RabbitMQ Sample
 =====================

-Uses RSpec and SimpleCov to test simple document insertion on a CouchDB instance.
+Uses bunny to send and recieve a message through RabbitMQ.